-A written brief in support of the appeal must be submitted to the Office of the President of the College within three (3) class days from the date of the letter notifying the student of the decision rendered by the Appeal Council.
-A copy of this written brief should be submitted to the Dean of Students.
+A written brief in support of the appeal must be submitted to the Office of the Dean of Students three (3) class days from the date of the letter notifying the student of the decision rendered by the Appeal Council.
+The President or designee will render a decision within five (5) working days of receipt of the appeal letter.